spine-tools/Spine-Toolbox/docs/source/examples/hpc_basics.rst

 - Company internal clusters
 - Cloud-based HPC environments (e.g., AWS, Azure)

-If you are already familiar with HPC systems, you can jump directly to the next section :ref:`Spine Toolbox on HPC`.
+If you are already familiar with HPC systems, you can jump directly to the next section: :ref:`Spine Toolbox on HPC`.

 ************
 Introduction